Children in the Israeli–Palestinian conflict: History

 The iconic picture of Faris Odeh throwing a stone at an Israel Defense Forces tank in the Gaza Strip during the Second Intifada.

 Youth have been affected by military action since before the creation of Israel.
 The 1929 Hebron massacre claimed the lives of 24 school-aged Yeshiva students and children under 5.
-In 1948, adolescent militants from the Irgun and Lehi terror groups participated in an indiscriminate massacre of no less than 107 Palestinian residents of the village of Deir Yassin including women and children.
+In early April 1948, adolescent militants from the Irgun and Lehi terror groups participated in an indiscriminate massacre of no less than 107 Palestinian residents of the village of Deir Yassin including women and children.

+Later that month, 15-year-old Haganah fighter Yaakov Fadida was killed in combat at the battle for Tiberias.

+The youngest fallen "soldier" commemorated by the Israel Defense Forces (IDF) is Nissim Gini (נסים גיני, 1938-1948).

+He was 9 or 10 years old.

+He was killed in the battle for the Jewish Quarter of the Old City, in present-day East Jerusalem.

+During the battle, Nissim was a lookout and courier.

+An account of the battle written by a 20-year-old Israeli soldier accused the community's adults of "extraordinary cowardice" while praising the children for working as runners between positions.

+Children from the Jewish Quarter also assisted in the battle by helping to construct improvised explosive devices designed by the Irgun.

+After the area was surrendered to Jordanian forces Nissim and 7 other combatants were buried in a mass grave by a local Palestinian man.
+Later, in 1967, after the Six-Day War, the Palestinian man who buried the fallen soldiers showed Israelis where to find the mass grave.
+Nissim's body was identified by the presence of his baby teeth.
+Nissim and the 7 older soldiers were reburied together at the Mount of Olives.

 Since the Six-Day War, when the West Bank and the Gaza Strip fell under Israeli military occupation, according to Anton Shammas, the idea of 'childhood' was abolished and dropped from Israeli military declarations, so that if a 10-year-old happened to be shot, he was referred to as 'a young man of ten'.

 With the outbreak of the First Intifada (1987–1993), stone-throwing was defined as a felony, children began to be arrested with bail set at US$400, and if this was not paid, they could be held in administrative detention for 1 year.
 The continued Israeli occupation and the stalled Israeli–Palestinian peace process has led to Palestinian protests and political violence, building up to mass protests during the First Intifada.
 Many youth were involved in nonviolent demonstrations, sit-ins, walk-outs, boycotts, civil disobedience and strikes organized by popular committees.
 There also was rioting, grenade throwing, and suicide bombings.